 “When making an important decision to invest in sorting technology, you need to be certain of the return it will bring and be able to convince the management of the company.
 We did not have difficulties doing that, because we were confident of what the machine could do.
 We installed the machine in a way that we could bypass it when we would not need it.
 But so far, the machine has always been integrated into the process, since we depend on it in our quest for optimal quality.
 If we decided to take it out, I am sure our operators would fight us to have it back in.”

 Service became part of the family

-“Luckily, we have not had serious problems, but when we need assistance in one way or another, we can always call the BEST office in Belgium or in Denver, Colorado, USA.
+“Luckily, we have not had serious problems, but when we need assistance in one way or another, we can always call the TOMRA office in Belgium or in Denver, Colorado.
 We have faith in the technicians and they are always open to help.
-Also the PAX system is very useful.
-When we see that our machine needs some fine tuning or we experience a problem, we just call the BEST office and one of the technicians can easily log into our machine and make the necessary adaptations, to improve sorting efficiencies.
-We are very happy to be part of the BEST group, they are really a group of customer oriented, smart people, that not only know their job, but also have good communication skills when they interact with us.”
-Milliner said.
+The PAX system is also very useful.
+When we see that our machine needs some fine tuning or we experience a problem, we just call the TOMRA office and one of the technicians can easily log into our machine and make the necessary adaptations to improve sorting efficiencies.
+We are very happy to be part of the TOMRA group because they are a group of customer oriented, smart people that not only know their job, but also have good communication skills when they interact with us.”